December 26, 2017

 Until the videos started to pour in, I could only imagine what a tsunami might look like.
 To see how the water literally overpowers everything in its path is truly unfathomable.
 For the scientific community the knowledge gained is, no doubt, invaluable but we are made somber with the understanding that over 230,000 people were lost in this one event.

-Is this region at risk for a mega-thrust quake?
+Is the Pacific Northwest at risk for a mega-thrust quake?
 Such an event strikes the coast, on average, every 500 years and scientists believe there have been at least seven such events in the past 3,500 years.
-It is now 317 years since the last huge quake in the region.
+It is now 317 years since the 1700 quake.

 Down at Long Beach, Washington, there are the blue tsunami signs which direct people to routes that would, ostensibly, lead them to higher ground.
 Recently I saw a program on HGTV where a family was purchasing a vacation home ten miles north in Ocean Park.
 Personally, I would buy something no more than a mile north of Long Beach; in lesser known Seaview would be better.
 From that location there is a road which quickly gets you up on top of a rather tall promontory.
 If, however, one happens to be on the north end of the peninsula when such an earthquake occurs it’s probably best to carry an auto- inflatable rubber boat with you when visiting the coast.